garden-rs/garden/README.md

 groups, and trees.
 A garden.yaml configuration can be carefully crafted for maximum glob-ability.

-For example, `gdn exec 'annex/*' operates on all the `annex/` repositories.
+For example, `garden exec 'annex/*' operates on all the `annex/` repositories.

 Garden commands take tree query arguments that specify which trees to operate on.
 When a name is mentioned on the command-line, garden will use the